Alek Thomas Player Props: Diamondbacks vs. Braves

-Alek Thomas -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Bryce Elder on the hill, on July 18 at 7:20 PM ET.
+Alek Thomas and his .324 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Atlanta Braves and Charlie Morton on July 19 at 7:20 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Blue Jays.
+He strung together two hits (going 2-for-5) in his last game against the Braves.

 Alek Thomas Game Info & Props vs. the Braves